When is The Best Time to Get Pregnant

 The best time to have sex is during your fertile window.
 Your fertile window lasts about 6 days.
 The day after you ovulate is the last day of your fertile window.
 The life span of sperm in the female reproductive tract lasts up to 5 days before your ovary releases an egg.
 Though you can still get pregnant on your period, it is highly unlikely.
 It is difficult to accurately pinpoint your ovulation period since menstrual cycles vary between women.

-You can also use the Mira Fertility Tracker, that takes the guesswork and stress out of ovulation tracking.
+You can also use the Mira Fertility Tracker, which takes the guesswork and stress out of ovulation tracking.
 Unlike other OPKs that detect ovulation off a static baseline LH, which can cause many false positives, with Mira you can see your actual hormone levels and curve.
-Compare to basal body temperature (BBT) thermometers that detect increase after you ovulate, Mira’s lab-graded technology gives your actual hormone concentrations and detects the entire fertile window up to 5 days before ovulation.
+Compare to basal body temperature (BBT) thermometers that detect increase after you ovulate, Mira’s lab-grade technology gives your actual hormone concentrations and detects the entire fertile window up to 5 days before ovulation.

 Ovulation is commonly said to occur 14 days into your menstrual cycle, but it widely varies from woman to woman.
 You can experience your fertile window as early as days 8 to of your cycle, and as late as days 19 to 20.
 Also, if you experience irregular periods, you can ovulate even later than that.
 Since sperm can live up to five days, meaning you don’t need to have sex within a day of ovulation to get pregnant.